Goto80

-Goto80 (born Anders Carlsson, 9 February 1981) is a Swedish music artist and researcher.
+Goto80 (born Anders Erik Carlsson, 9 February 1981) is a Swedish music artist and researcher.
 He has been described as one of the key players between glitch and chipmusic, as well as an active demoscener.
 At the turn of the millennium he was one of the first to bring chipmusic to a wider audience, and was also an early adopter of live Game Boy music.
 He has an extensive back catalogue of free music – often open source – with a wide span of musical influences.
 He currently focuses on research and art, and maintains a number of blogs and labels such as Chipflip and the text-mode tumblr.

 Career

 Music

 Goto80 released his first music in the demoscene in 1993, at the age of 12.
 He founded the group Hack n' Trade and released his music for free in demos and on BBSs.
 The style seems to have been predominantly rave and electronica.
 His first live performances was with the pop group HT in 1998.

 The first formal Goto80-release was the cassette Lo Fi Mono Festival in 2000.
 The following year he made one of the first Gameboy live performances with LSDj together with Role Model.
 His Papaya EP was released the same year, combining pop, dub, vocoders and calypso.
 This led to some media attention, and him opening the Hultsfred Festival.
 He was also working regularly with famous demoscene groups like Fairlight and Triad.
 In 2002, he co-founded the band Superdöner to play a form of 8-bit punk rock.
 The following year he moved to Melbourne where he began to incorporate modern tools such as Renoise into his music making.

 Goto80 released his debut album Commodore Grooves in 2005.
 The same year he was selected as artist of the year at the Microdisko Chipmusic Awards, and was later one of three nominees for all-time C64-composer at Commodore's official 25-year celebration.

 In 2007, Goto80 made one release every month and performed once a week.
 The following year he tried to release one song every day together with Dan Brännvall at internet2008.se.
 This established him further as one of the top 8-bit acts.
 His next release, Breakfast (2009) has been listed as one of the top-10 chip songs of all time.
 Following this poppy song, he started to focus on darker sounds, often improvised completely on Commodore 64.
 One BBC review described his music as microscopic bursts and stutters of atonal sound on which he eventually lays down some beautiful descending bass tones.